-Citigroup Inc. and Morgan Stanley, the respective parent companies of Citigroup Global Markets Inc. and Morgan Stanley & Co.
-Incorporated, each an underwriter of the Bonds, have entered into a retail brokerage joint venture.
-As part of the joint venture each of Citigroup Global Markets Inc. and Morgan Stanley & Co.
-Incorporated will distribute municipal securities to retail investors through the financial advisor network of a new broker-dealer, Morgan Stanley Smith Barney LLC.
+Citigroup Inc., parent company of Citigroup Global Markets Inc., an underwriter of the Tax Credit Bonds, has entered into a retail brokerage joint venture with Morgan Stanley.
+As part of the joint venture, Citigroup Global Markets Inc. will distribute municipal securities to retail investors through the financial advisor network of a new broker-dealer, Morgan Stanley Smith Barney LLC.
 This distribution arrangement became effective on June 1, 2009.
-As part of this arrangement, each of Citigroup Global Markets Inc. and Morgan Stanley & Co.
-Incorporated will compensate Morgan Stanley Smith Barney LLC. for its selling efforts in connection with their respective allocations of Bonds.
+As part of this arrangement, Citigroup Global Markets Inc. will compensate Morgan Stanley Smith Barney LLC for its selling efforts with respect to the Tax Credit Bonds.